Joel Matthias Konzen: Early life

 Joel Konzen was born on November 6, 1950, in Toledo, Ohio, and grew up in Oak Harbor, Ohio.
 He entered St. Meinrad Seminary in St. Meinrad, Indiana in 1968, where he received a Bachelor of Arts degree in English in 1972.
-Kozen then went to Notre Dame Seminary in New Orleans, where he earned a Master of Divinity degree degree in 1974.
+Kozen then went to Notre Dame Seminary in New Orleans, where he earned a Master of Divinity degree in 1974.

 While at Notre Dame, Konzen entered the novitiate for the Society of Mary (the Marists).
 He took his first vows as a Marist in 1975.
 The Marists in 1976 assigned Konzen as a teacher at St. Peter Chanel High School in Bedford, Ohio for one year.
 He then attended the Catholic University of America in Washington, D.C., receiving a Master of Theology degree in systematic theology in 1978.
 That same year, Konzen returned to New Orleans to take perpetual vows as a Marist and was ordained a deacon.
 As a deacon, the Marists then assigned him to serve at St. Andrew the Apostle Parish in New Orleans.